-We are members of an autonomous, elder-led, congregational Baptist church and believe that the Bible is the final authority for faith and practice.
+We are members of an independent, elder-led, deacon-served, congregational Baptist church and believe that the Bible is the final authority for faith and practice.
 This doctrinal statement serves as a brief overview of our core beliefs.
-We also rely on these other confessions of faith to be good representations of the doctrines taught in the Scriptures — the New Hampshire Confession of Faith (1833), the Abstract of Principles (1858), and the Second London Baptist Confession of Faith (1689).

 - The Scriptures

 We believe the Holy Scriptures of the Old and New Testaments, which contains 66 books in totality, to be the Bible and, in absolute truth, the Word of God (I Thessalonians 2:13, John 17:17).
 We believe in the verbal, plenary inspiration of the original autographs, (II Thessalonians 3:17; II Peter 1:20-21) and the preservation of God's words to every age (Matthew 24:35, 4:4; I Peter 1:24-25; Isaiah 40:8).
 The Bible is our final authority for faith and practice (II Timothy 3:16-17).